Working efficiently on a project means that you achieve your goal with as few resources as possible.

 Designing also has a big impact on the next steps on how to plan a woodworking project that I will discuss below.

-It will therefore not surprise you that this is my most valuable tip in planning a successful woodworking project.
+It will therefore not surprise you that this is my most valuable tip in planning a woodworking project.

 How I Design my woodworking projects